ShemmyYo/slot-mashine-python/README.md

 It is a Python terminal game, deployed on Heroku using Code Institute's mock terminal to run.
 This project has been designed for educational purposes

-Users are welcomed by the main menu where they can choose option 1 to start the game or option 2 to view the rules (Q to Quit).
+Users are welcomed by the main menu where they enter name and city before being brought to the main menu where they can choose option 1 to start the game or option 2 to view the rules (Q to Quit).

 After choosing to start the game they are given the option to start with a default balance of €100 or change the difficulty and set their own amount to be used as a start balance.